Almost-Hermitian random matrices and bandlimited point processes: Further results and concluding remarks

 \subsection{Further related works}

 Beyond the topics we study in this work, there have been several investigations on almost-Hermitian regime in various contexts.
+In \cite{ACV}, a fixed-trace version of AGUE is studied, which brings about some new challenges since this ensemble is not determinantal.
 The paper \cite{J2} studies the interpolation problem between the Tracy-Widom and Gumbel distributions.
 An almost-Hermitian analogue of the Jacobi unitary ensemble was recently discovered in \cite{NAKP}.
 The bulk statistics for almost-Hermitian Gaussian ensembles in orthogonal and symplectic symmetry classes are found in \cite{FN} and \cite{Kan} respectively, and edge statistics is studied in \cite{AP}.
 Analogous problems for Laguerre ensembles are investigated in \cite{Ake05,APS}.
 These works, which construct $2\times 2$ matrix-valued kernels of Pfaffian point processes, use explicit computations with skew-orthogonal polynomials.

+We also want to mention the paper \cite{FK}, where a different kind of almost-Hermitian model is introduced, motivated by applications to resonance statistics in quantum chaotic scattering.
+This model is non-determinantal, but in \cite{FK} it is argued that one can still define determinantal universality limits given by certain explicit kernels.
+Some rigorous results in this direction were obtained by Kozhan in \cite{Koz}.
+(We thank Yan Fyodorov for this remark.)

+We finally want to mention that in dimensions 1 and 2, various microscopic limits in the determinantal case $\beta=2$ have been used to extract information about other $\beta$-ensembles, and specifically, they were used to study ``freezing transitions'', which occur for large $\beta$, in \cite{AMR,MR} and the references there.
+As far as we are aware, a rigorous analysis for almost Hermitian $\beta$-ensembles, relying on properties of various explicit kernels found above, has not yet been carried out, and could potentially be quite interesting.